primatejs/primate/README.template.md

 // routes/request.js
 ```

-The HTTP request's body is available under `request.payload`.
+The HTTP request's body is available as `request.payload`.

 ### Regular expressions in routes